MichaelYagi/salvo/README.md

 - **Request history** — every sent request logged with method, status, and timing; click to replay
 - **Per-request tab memory** — remembers which tab (Params/Headers/Auth/Body/cURL) you last had open for each request
 - **CORS-free sending** — requests are proxied through the local server, so the browser never makes the cross-origin call directly
+- **Color themes** — pick Dark, Light, Nord, or Carnival from the topbar theme picker; your choice is remembered per device.
+- **Responsive layout** — on narrow/tablet/phone widths, the sidebar collapses behind a `☰` toggle and slides over the request panel.
-- **Export / Import** — export all collections to a single JSON file, share it with a team, and import it elsewhere.
-Imports merge with existing collections by name and skip requests with duplicate names.
+- **Export / Import** — export all collections to a single JSON file (or a single collection, as Salvo or Postman v2.1.0 JSON, via its right-click menu), share it with a team, and import it elsewhere.
+Imports accept a Salvo export, a Postman collection, or a Postman environment, and merge with existing collections/environments by name, skipping requests with duplicate names.
 - **Auto-save** — every change is saved to disk automatically (debounced), with a save-status indicator in the topbar. `Ctrl+S`/`Cmd+S` still works for an explicit save.
+- **About** — click the Salvo logo/title in the topbar for an About modal with a short description and the MIT license text.

 ## Running it